needle-mirror/com.unity.entities/Documentation~/transforms-custom.md

 # Custom transforms

 You can customize the built-in transform system to address the specific transform functionality needs of your project.
-This section explains how to create a custom transform system, and uses the [2D custom transform system](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/EntitiesSamples) as a concrete example of one.
+This section explains how to create a custom transform system, and uses the [2D custom transform system](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/EntitiesSamples/Assets/Miscellaneous/CustomTransforms) as a concrete example of one.

 ## Write groups

 [Write groups](systems-write-groups.md) enable you to override the built-in transform system with your own transforms.
-The built-in transform system uses write groups internally and you can configure them to make the built-in transform system ignore entities that you want your custom transform system to use.
+The built-in transform system uses write groups internally and you can configure them to make the built-in transform system ignore entities that you want to process with your custom transform system.

 More precisely, write groups exclude specific entities from queries.
 These queries are passed to the jobs that the built-in transform system uses.
-You can use write groups on certain components to exclude entities with those components from being processed by the jobs of the built-in transform system and instead processed by your own transform system.
+You can use write groups on certain components to exclude entities with those components from being processed by the jobs of the built-in transform system, and those entities can instead be processed by your own transform systems.
 For more information, refer to the documentation on [write groups](systems-write-groups.md).

 ## Create a custom transform system